According to my kids this Spicy Chicken Noodles is better than takeout. It is a scorching day in Johannesburg today and my kitchen is like a furnace.

 My kids are so in love with noodles that they can eat it for breakfast, lunch and supper if they had their way.

 This dish takes less than 30 minutes to cook so it’s why it’s on my list of favorites.

 Did I also tell you I was a lazy cook.
 Well, if you didn’t know now you do.

 I used green pepper and yellow pepper for this dish as it’s all I had.
 You can add more veggies if you prefer.

 How to make Spicy Chicken Noodles

-We love spicy so I added chilli to this dish.
+We love spicy so I added chilli to this dish and I made some chilli oil.
 It has a little heat but I don’t think it’s enough to make you sweat.